Norman Kerry: Personal life

 Born in Rochester, New York on June 16, 1894, Kerry was the son of Isaac and Eunice Kaiser.
 As he was growing up, he lived with his family in New York City and Long Island.
 He was a student at the DeLaSalle School, St. John's College, and the University of Maryland, where he was an athlete.
 Kerry's father, Isaac Kaiser, was a leather goods manufacturer and dealer and Kerry himself spent some time as a representative for that company.

 Around 1916, Kerry befriended Rudolph Valentino, who was then known as an exhibition dancer, in New York City.
 He is said to have introduced Valentino to Bonnie Glass, who became Valentino's dance partner.
 Later, Kerry encouraged Valentino to try making a name for himself in film, staked him for a trip to Los Angeles, and helped him get his first roles.

-In 1917, despite having already achieved some success in the motion picture industry, Kerry enlisted in the British Royal Flying Corps and was to report for training in Toronto, Canada in September of that year, with a commission as a lieutenant.
+In 1917, despite having already achieved some success in the motion picture industry, Kerry enlisted in the British Royal Flying Corps and was to report for training in Toronto in September of that year, with a commission as a lieutenant.
 However, on November 2, Kerry's father died, leading to his being granted six months leave.
 In 1918, he served briefly (October 2 to December 4) in the U.S. Army, returning to Los Angeles and his film career by the end of that year.

 Kerry had been living in a Los Angeles hotel in June 1917 but by the end of the year, he took up residence in a bungalow in Hollywood, where he was joined by his mother and sister.
 They moved to a house at the entrance to Laurel Canyon the following June.
 Kerry was still living with his mother and sister as of January 1920.

 About six weeks later, Kerry was married for the first time.
 His bride was a 22-year-old divorcee, Rozene (Tripp) Greppin, said to be an heiress.
 The marriage did not last.
 The couple separated on November 11, 1928 and Rozene filed for divorce the following April, charging that Kerry called her vile names in front of others, stayed away for extended periods, and ignored her; the divorce was granted on June 7, 1929.